TheAlchemistNerd/Healthcare-Provider-Fraud-Detection--Medicare/README.md

 ## ⚠️ Limitations

 * **Dataset Bias**: Only Medicare data was used; generalization to private insurers is limited.
-* **Assumption of Accuracy**: We assumed the fraud labels in the data are correct and comprehensive.
+* **Assumption of Accuracy**: I assumed the fraud labels in the data are correct and comprehensive.
 * **Static Analysis**: Temporal evolution of fraud patterns (e.g., over time) was not analyzed in this phase.

 ---